-We recommend Option (1) which provides a large practical improvement to gas estimation while keeping implementation complexity low.
-Options (2) and (3) could also be implemented and would further improve the gas pricing for a broader range of use cases.
-Additional data can be provided for options (2) and (3) as desired.
+We recommend Option (1) and (2) which provides a large practical improvement to gas estimation while keeping implementation complexity low.
+Option (3) can be implemented at a later point to improve the gas pricing even further.

 Modular exponentiation is a foundational arithmetic operation for many cryptographic functions including signatures, VDFs, SNARKs, accumulators, and more.
 Unfortunately, the ModExp precompile is currently over-priced, making these operations inefficient and expensive.
 By reducing the cost of this precompile, these cryptographic functions become more practical, enabling improved security, stronger randomness (VDFs), and more.

 The current gas pricing formula is defined in EIP-198.
 This formula divides a ‘computational complexity’ function by a ‘gas conversion’ parameter called